 Some representative unreported cases:

-- Hundreds (if not thousands) of miscellaneous civil tax cases in the Tax Court, the United States District Court and the Claims Court which have resulted in unreported decisions or judgments have been settled;
+- Hundreds (if not thousands) of miscellaneous civil tax cases in the Tax Court, the United States District Court and the Claims Court which have resulted in unreported decisions or judgments that have been settled;

 - Representation in federal and state tax audits, including audits involving both civil adjustments and the potential for civil and criminal assessments and penalties that have been resolved short of a reported decision;